Tekla Chemabwai

 Chemabwai was married to Julius Sang.
 She believes that being a wife of another runner, she was able to have a long career, unlike many other Kenyan female runners whose careers are cut short by family life.
 As of 2002, she was a university athletics coach.
 Her forename is sometimes spelled Tecla.
-She was blessed with five children, namely Collins Kipchumba, Christine Chebet, Lee Kipngetich, Ieelyn Chepchirchir and Rosemary Cheptanui.
+She had five children, namely Collins Kipchumba, Christine Chebet, Lee Kipngetich, Ieelyn Chepchirchir and Rosemary Cheptanui.